Award Process Timeline

 Operational Approvals

-Any research, funded and non-funded, involving Saskatchewan Health Authority resources must receive formal "Operational Approval" before it may begin.
-This includes any research that utilizes the resources, data, programs and/or services of the Health Authority, its patients/clients/residents, and also includes research conducted in its affiliates and community based organizations.
+Any research—funded or non-funded—involving Saskatchewan Health Authority resources must receive formal "Operational Approval" before it may begin.
+This includes any research utilizing the resources, data, programs and/or services of the Health Authority; its patients/clients/residents; and includes research conducted in its affiliates and community based organizations.

 For further information on the SHA Operational Approval please follow the link below: